 Oncternal Therapeutics to Participate in the Cantor Oncology, Hematology & HemeOnc Conference

-/EIN News/ -- SAN DIEGO, Sept.
-23, 2022 (GLOBE NEWSWIRE) -- Oncternal Therapeutics, Inc. (Nasdaq: ONCT), a clinical-stage biopharmaceutical company focused on the development of novel oncology therapies, today announced that management will participate in the Cantor Oncology, Hematology & HemeOnc Conference on Wednesday, September 28, 2022 at the NY Palace Hotel in New York City.
+SAN DIEGO, Sept.
+23, 2022 (GLOBE NEWSWIRE) -- Oncternal Therapeutics, Inc. ONCT, a clinical-stage biopharmaceutical company focused on the development of novel oncology therapies, today announced that management will participate in the Cantor Oncology, Hematology & HemeOnc Conference on Wednesday, September 28, 2022 at the NY Palace Hotel in New York City.

 James Breitmeyer, M.D, Ph.D., Oncternal's President and Chief Executive Officer, will participate in person in the "Multiple Myeloma & Lymphoma" panel at 4:15pm (ET) at the Hubbard Room I, and the Company will host one-on-one meetings.